virtual-labs/exp-microwave-laboratory-apparatus-iitr/experiment/experiment-name.md

-## Familiarization with the Microwave Laboratory Apparatus.
+## Familiarization with the Microwave Laboratory Equipment.